thegoner24/coffeecom-backend/README.md

 2. Create a PostgreSQL database or use an external provider
 3. Get your API token from Koyeb dashboard

-### 3. Push to GitHub
+### 3. How the CI/CD Pipeline Works

+The workflow consists of three main jobs:

+1. **Test**: Runs the test suite against a PostgreSQL database
+2. **Build and Push**: Builds a Docker image and pushes it to GitHub Container Registry
+3. **Deploy to Koyeb**: Deploys the Docker image to Koyeb using the Koyeb CLI

+### 4. Deployment Process

-The CI/CD pipeline will automatically:
+When you push to the main branch, the CI/CD pipeline will automatically:

-1. Run tests
+1. Run all tests to ensure code quality
-2. Build Docker image
+2. Build a Docker image with your application
+3. Push the image to GitHub Container Registry (ghcr.io)
-3. Deploy to Koyeb
+4. Deploy the image to Koyeb using your configuration

+You can monitor the deployment in the GitHub Actions tab of your repository and in the Koyeb dashboard.

 ## Database Setup